Rose Rose I Love You (film)

 Rose Rose I Love You is a 1993 Hong Kong comedy film directed by Jacky Pang and starring Tony Leung, Kenny Bee, Simon Yam, Carina Lau, Veronica Yip and Charine Chan.
-The film is a sequel of the 1992 film 92 Legendary La Rose Noire, with Leung reprising his role as from the predecessor, but features a new storyline.
+The film is a sequel to the 1992 film 92 Legendary La Rose Noire, with Leung reprising his role from the predecessor, but features a new storyline.
 It was followed by another sequel, confusingly titled Black Rose II, released in 1997, also featuring a new storyline and cast.

 Plot

 Thief Micky was arrested by police detectives Keith Lui and Leung Sing-po while attempting to steal a priceless diamond called "Star of Malaysia".
 However, when this priceless gem goes missing, Micky frames Black Rose for stealing it, causing an uproar.

-One night, Micky escapes from prison while Keith and Sing-po were ordered to bring him back to justice.
-The two had devised an ingenious scheme to get close to Micky's ex-lover, Pearl Chan, in order to search for clues.
-Meanwhile, Black Rose disguises herself as a civilian under the name of Beauty, and gets close to Keith in order to clear her name, which causes a lot of headaches for Keith.
+One night, Micky escapes from prison while Keith and Sing-po are ordered to bring him back to justice.
+The two had devised an ingenious scheme to get close to Micky's ex-lover, Pearl Chan, to search for clues.
+Meanwhile, Black Rose disguises herself as a civilian under the name of Beauty and gets close to Keith to clear her name, which causes a lot of headaches for Keith.
 Micky proceeds to retrieve the key to the "Star of Malaysia" from Pearl, who turns out to be the incarnation of White Rose, Black Rose's rival.
-Pearl has been investigating the whereabouts of the gem, but unbeknownst to her, the key was hidden in a necklace that she regularly wore, and Micky successfully retrieves the key.
-However, Mickyu's girlfriend, Lulu (Charine Chan), turns out to be White Rose's follower and tricks Micky into giving out the key.
+Pearl has been investigating the whereabouts of the gem, but unbeknownst to her, the key is hidden in a necklace that she regularly wears, and Micky successfully retrieves the key.
+However, Mickyu's girlfriend, Lulu (Charine Chan), turns out to be White Rose's follower and tricks Micky into giving up the key.
 When Black Rose learns of this, she also proceeds to take the key and prove her innocence.
 At this time, Keith and Sing-po realize the true identities of their respective love interests, Beauty and Pearl.
-To get back the key, Micky ties a bomb around him and threatens to kill everyone.
+To get the key back, Micky ties a bomb around him and threatens to kill everyone.